buuzai/human-benchmark-but-in-exe/README.md

 # human-benchmark-but-in-exe

-A desktop clone of [Human Benchmark](https://humanbenchmark.com)'s Reaction Time test, built with Python + tkinter.
-Click when the box turns green, get your time in milliseconds.
+A native desktop clone of [Human Benchmark](https://humanbenchmark.com)'s Reaction Time test.
+Python + tkinter, packaged as a Windows `.exe`.
+Wait for green, click fast, see your milliseconds.

-## Features
+## What it does

-- humanbenchmark-style red/green/blue UI
+- Clean red / green / blue UI in the style of humanbenchmark
-- Random 2–5 second delay before green so you can't cheat the timing
+- Random 2–5 second hold before the green flash so you can't time it
-- "Too soon!" detection if you click before green
+- **Too-soon penalty:** click before green and you eat a flat **350 ms** on your record — no free retries for guessing
-- Running stats: attempts, average, and best time
+- Live stats after every click: attempts, average, and best
-- Press **R** to reset your scores
+- **R** wipes your scores and starts fresh

-## Run it
+## Run

-Requires Python 3 (tkinter ships with it on Windows).
+Python 3 (tkinter is bundled with it on Windows):

 ```
 py reaction_time.py